Expansion of Major League Soccer: Sacramento (2017–2021)

 On February 4, 2017, after the official bid package was submitted without the Republic name or brand, Sacramento mayor Darrell Steinberg announced an agreement in principle for the Republic to be acquired by Sac Soccer & Entertainment Holdings, the company behind the submitted bid.
 Should the city's bid for an MLS expansion team succeed, it will indeed enter the league as Sacramento Republic FC.
 In July 2017, the group began preparations for building a 19,621-seat stadium in downtown Sacramento for the bid.
 By October, the group had 10,000 commitments for season tickets for the proposed MLS team.

 On January 22, 2019, billionaire Ron Burkle was announced as the Republic's new lead investor to satisfy MLS requirements.
 Burkle has held a controlling stake in the NHL's Pittsburgh Penguins since 1999, and previously made an attempt to buy the Sacramento Kings.
 Burkle also purchased the Republic's proposed stadium site at the Sacramento Railyards, along with an additional 14 acres to be developed into an entertainment district.
 On October 21, 2019, the Republic was officially announced as the 29th team in Major League Soccer, scheduled to join the league in 2022.

 On July 17, 2020, Sacramento Republic and MLS announced that the team would instead begin play in 2023, due to delays from the COVID-19 pandemic in California.
 However, on February 26, 2021, MLS announced that Burkle "had decided not to acquire an expansion team in Sacramento," and that the league would continue to work with Sacramento authorities on the future of the expansion plan.
 As a result, the bid was considered to be on indefinite hiatus, and on March 1 the Republic's logo was removed from the banner at the top of MLSSoccer.com.
+Burkle similarly rejected a Sacramento expansion team in the National Women's Soccer League in conjunction with the Republic bid, and on June 8, 2021, instead announced his investment in San Diego Wave FC to begin play in the 2022 NWSL season.

 One year later, the Republic's Cinderella run to the 2022 U.S. Open Cup Final drew national attention, and inspired hopes of reviving the MLS expansion bid through a new investor group.

-Louisville (2019–21)
+Louisville (2019–2021)

-No current plans are in place for Louisville, Kentucky to bid for a franchise in the league.
+No current plans are in place for Louisville, Kentucky, to bid for a franchise in the league.
 Louisville City FC plays in the USL and was in the top 4 for league attendance in the 2019 season.
 The team has constructed a stadium in downtown Louisville.
 MLS has had discussions with the ownership of the team in the past, although the team president has no plans to place a bid at this time.

 In June 2020, the Mayor of Louisville's office confirmed that the city has been in contact with the Major League Soccer, in coordination with Louisville City FC, for a possible expansion in the future.